Who Are You, Mr Designer?

 Some articles talk about how to deal with your designer, like we're some sort of a problem.
 But more often than not, they read like manuals for a complete communication disaster between people who should be working together towards a common goal.
 Allow me to explain why.

-Professionals do not fight battles.
+Designers do not fight battles.

 We reason on things that may not have been covered well by existing research, belong to the "experimental" category, or are simply unknown and need verification.